 And, you can also mix it in with boiled potatoes for a side dish with a bite.

-READ MORE: About barbecue tips with these 9 Argentinian grilling techniques
+READ MORE: Argentines love adding chimichurri sauce to grilled meats.
+Get the Argentine barbecue tips with these 9 Argentinian grilling techniques

 Argentina Chimichurri Recipe Pairing with Steak & Malbec Wine